schlawiner/fu-rpg-frei-und-universell/05-narrator.md

 <!-- ### What do I share with players? -->

 ### Welche Informationen teilst du mit deinen Spielerinnen?
-_I'm HERE_

 <!-- Some groups play open, making no secret of the Descriptors and details of creatures and monsters.
 Other groups (and/or Narrators) keep this informa- tion hidden from players.
 Both options provide for different styles of play.   -->

 Manche Gruppen und Erzählerinnen spielen ganz offen und machen um die Beschreiber und Details von Kreaturen und Monstern keinen Hehl.
 Andere wiederum halten solche Informationen zurück.
 Beide Herangehensweisen erzeugen eine unterschiedliche Spielweise.

 <!-- Playing an open table means eve- ryone is clear about what is going on, what opportunities exist for cool scenes and actions.
 Players can see what Gear, Conditions and Descriptors are “in play” and incorporate them into scenes.   -->

-Mit „offenen Karten" zu spielen bedeutet, dass alle Bescheid wissen, was passiert und welche Möglichkeiten für tolle Szenen und Aktionen es gibt.
+Mit „offenen Karten“ zu spielen bedeutet, dass alle Bescheid wissen, was passiert und welche Möglichkeiten für tolle Szenen und Aktionen es gibt.
 Die Spielerinnen sehen, welche Ausrüstung, Zustände und Beschreiber gerade im Spiel sind und können sie in Szenen einbeziehen.

 <!-- Keeping the details of villains, traps and other obstacles from the players will push them to test their enemies, explore the environment, and try different things.
 They can manoeuvre themselves and situations in directions they think will be advantageous.
 It is always satis- fying to be rewarded with bonus dice for accurately guessing an enemy’s Descrip- tors. -->